 On the way over, we walked through a scrubby section of trees that had great feed and water.
 We had a feeling this little nook tucked back in these finger draws might be the home of a decent buck.
 Not long after passing this spot, we jumped two bucks and a doe!
 One buck was a small two-point, but the other had what appeared to be a pretty wide rack.
 We decided to try to set up for a shot.

 Boom!
 My hasty, standing shot missed the mark.
 Fortunately, the rutting buck was more interested in the doe.
-He gave me enough time to sit down and rest my elbows on my knees and get a better read on his range--280 yards.
+He gave me enough time to sit down and rest my elbows on my knees and get a better read on his range–280 yards.
 As the second shot sounded, the buck jumped straight in the air, and we knew I had hit him pretty well.
 But he kept moving further up the hill.
-He'd bed, and then get up.
+He’d bed, and then get up.
 Bed, and then get up.
 Finally, he bedded down long enough for me to make a final shot to the neck.
 He expired there.

 As I approached, I was really pleased!
 He was a solid three-point with a fairly wide spread.
 We quartered him up, and began the packout, down the finger draws and out to the trail head where our dad had left the truck.
-Our packs were heavy, but our hearts were light--lifted by the gratitude towards God and nature for a successful hunt and an opportunity to provide for our families.
+Our packs were heavy, but our hearts were light–lifted by the gratitude towards God and nature for a successful hunt and an opportunity to provide for our families.

-As I reflect on this hunt about a month after it happened, I'm reminded of the excitement and the bonds of family and friendship formed in the field.
-I'm also thankful for the meat that my family has been able to eat as a result.
-Appreciate you taking the time to share in my memorable experience hunting Hell's Canyon.
+As I reflect on this hunt about a month after it happened, I’m reminded of the excitement and the bonds of family and friendship formed in the field.
+I’m also thankful for the meat that my family has been able to eat as a result.
+Thank you for taking the time to share in my memorable experience hunting Hell’s Canyon.